Bronxville Union Free School District: Rankings and reputation

-The high school consistently ranks in the top 50 best high schools in the country by Newsweek and in the top 100 by US News.
+As of 2023, the high school consistently ranks in the top 50 best high schools in the country by Newsweek and in the top 100 by US News.
+In 1991, Bronxville high school was one of two schools singled out by President George H. W. Bush as a "school of excellence."
 In 2000 Bronxville High School was ranked the 5th best high school in the country by Newsweek.
-Newsweek magazine rated the district 40th in the nation in a 2012 ranking and 42nd in a 2013 ranking.
 In 2012 Bronxville High School was ranked 2nd among "open enrollment" high schools in the country.
 In 2015 the district was ranked 29th in the country by Newsweek magazine.
-In 2012, average SAT scores were 1898.
-The high school offers advanced placement courses, among them Calculus (AB and BC), English Literature, English Language and Composition, Environmental Science, Biology, Statistics and Computer Science (offered on alternating years), Chemistry, World History, U.S. History, Economics (Micro and Macro), Art History, Studio Art, French, Spanish, and Latin.
 In 2000, every one of the high school's 79 graduates went on to higher education.
-In 1991, Bronxville high school was one of two schools singled out by President George H. W. Bush as a "school of excellence."
 In 2014, Bronxville Elementary School was named a Reward School for "high performance" by the New York State Department of Education.
-The district offers musical instruction.
-In 2010 the average SAT score was 1950, the highest in Westchester County.

-In 2016 Colleen Wilson of The Journal News wrote that "The district, in which 99 percent of its high school seniors graduated in 2015, has students who consistently test above the state average."
+In 2023, Niche named the high school 19th in New York State in the 2024 Best Public High Schools ranking.
+Niche also named Bronxville as 10th out of 1,233 for best public school teachers in these rankings.

+In terms of college preparation, Bronxville is ranked 15th in New York State for college preparedness and 112 nationally according to U.S. News education rankings.
+The graduation rate is 99%.
+The average SAT score was a 1,380 out of 1,600 and the average ACT score was 31 out of 36 in 2023.

+The high school offers 29 advanced placement courses.
+In 2023, 93% of students were enrolled in such courses.
+For the class of 2023, 86% of students who took AP exams passed the exams with a score of 3 or higher.
+Bronxville High School had 6 National Merit semi-finalists and 27 AP Scholars in 2023.

+After high school, graduates go off to attend universities such as Boston University, New York University, Georgetown University, Wake Forest University, as well as Ivy-League schools.

 Arts programs

 Bronxville School District has a strong music program.
 In 3rd grade, students study the recorder, then in 4th grade, each student chooses a musical instrument to study.
 In middle school, students may choose band, chorus or orchestra.
 Music instruction is given three times per six-day cycle and grades are given.
 The Middle and High School Bands and Orchestras compete yearly in the NYSSMA competition.
 In 2014, 2016, and 2017, the High School Orchestra won Gold with Distinction for level VI at NYSSMA Majors.
 In 2014 the Middle School Orchestra won Silver.

-Bronxville School District also has a performing arts program, which under the direction of Peter Royal, presents two high school plays per year; a dramatical in the fall and a musical in the spring.
+Bronxville School District also has a performing arts program, which, under the direction of Peter Royal, presents two high school plays per year; a dramatical in the fall and a musical in the spring.
 Past performances include Urinetown, The Sound of Music, The Diary of Anne Frank and the Heidi Chronicles.
 Every other year, the High School Drama Department takes performers to the Edinburgh Fringe Festival to perform.